-DIS represents the Dividend Investment Scheme as detailed in the Chairman's Statement on page 12.
+^{}DIS represents the Dividend Investment Scheme as detailed in the Chairman's Statement on page 11.

 The capital reserve unrealised is generally non-distributable other than the part of the reserve relating to gains/(losses) attributable to readily realisable quoted investments which are distributable.
-The capital reserve unrealised contains $\pounds 2,742,000$ of losses (2022: $\pounds 1,013,000$) in relation to level 1 and level 2 investments, which could be converted to cash, and as such, could be deemed realised.
+The capital reserve unrealised contains £7,600,000 (2022: £5,883,000) of losses in relation to level 1 and level 2 investments which could be converted to cash, and as such, could be deemed realised.

-Where all, or an element of the proceeds of sales have not been received in cash or cash equivalent (as noted on the realisations table on page 32), and are not readily convertible to cash, they do not qualify as realised gains for the purposes of distributable reserves calculations and therefore do not form part of distributable reserves.
+Where all, or an element of the proceeds of sales have not been received in cash or cash equivalent (as noted on the Realisations table on pages 33 and 34), and are not readily convertible to cash, they do not qualify as realised gains for the purposes of distributable reserves calculations and, therefore, do not form part of distributable reserves.
 The split of unrealised gains/(losses) for the year is detailed within the portfolio valuation section of Note 8.